-- (1) The application must be submitted to the FFA in digital form; detailed information about submitting applications is published on the FFA website. - (2) Applications must be filed at least six weeks before the start of the work to be carried out.
+(2) Applications must be filed at least six weeks before the start of the work to be carried out.
 The FFA managing board may, in justified exceptional cases, agree to exceptions to this deadline.
 No applications may be submitted after the start of the work to be carried out.
-The applicant production service provider must present at least a preliminary contract for work or services at the time of filing the application. - (3) The application must contain in digital form the planned date of completion of the answer print of the entire film, the planned date of completion of the film segment and the information and documents stipulated by the FFA in the implementing provisions to these Guidelines.
+The applicant production service provider must present at least a preliminary contract for work or services at the time of filing the application.

+(3) The application must contain the planned date of completion of the answer print of the entire film, the planned date of completion of the film segment and the information and documents stipulated by the FFA in the implementing provisions to these Guidelines.
 In particular, the application must demonstrate that the grant requirements have been met.
 The planned date of completion of the answer print of the entire film and the aid intensity must be verified by a statement from the producer.
 This statement must include the amount of total production costs and all aid received.
 If it is not possible to present proof at the time of filing the application, the fact that the grant requirements have been met must be established with sufficient probability.
 Section 294 of the Code of Civil Procedure applies accordingly.
 In this case the proof must be submitted by the date on which the grant is disbursed.
 If an invoice is required as proof, it must be issued in the name of the applicant production service provider.
 Insofar as documents do not exist in a German-language original version, the FFA may require the applicant production service provider to obtain a translation of the documents by a generally sworn translator, or a German-language summary of the main content required to process the application; the accuracy and completeness of the summary is to be confirmed by the applicant production service provider.

-- (4) Applications will be processed by the FFA in the order in which they are received in full.
-Applications received during the hours of business of the FFA on the same calendar day will all be regarded as having been received at the same time. - (5) If the application is incomplete or does not satisfy the requirements as to sufficient probability or proof that the grant requirements have been met, or if other information or documents are missing, the FFA may allow the applicant production service provider a grace period in order to complete the application.
-If the application is not completed by the applicant production service provider within the grace period granted, it is to be rejected.
-An applicant production service provider may submit no more than two applications for the same project. - (6) All application documents become the property of the BKM and remain in the possession of the FFA.
+(4) Applications will be processed by the FFA in the order in which they are received.
+The receipt stamp determines the date of receipt.
+Applications received during the hours of business of the FFA on the same calendar day will all be regarded as having been received at the same time.

+(5) If the application is incomplete or does not satisfy the requirements as to sufficient probability or proof that the grant requirements have been met, or if other information or documents are missing, the FFA may allow the applicant production service provider a grace period in order to complete the application.
+If the application is not completed by the applicant production service provider may submit no more than two applications for the same project.

+(6) All application documents become the property of the BKM and remain in the possession of the FFA.